On the Design Fundamentals of Diffusion Models: A Survey: The Generic Pipeline

-The forward process perturbs a training sample $x_0$ to $\{x_t\}_{t=1}^T$ as the timestep $t$ increases, as shown in Figure \ref{fig:forward_process}.
+\textbf{The forward process} perturbs a training sample $x_0$ to $\{x_t\}_{t=1}^T$ as the timestep $t$ increases, as shown in Fig. \ref{fig:forward_process}.
 A forward transition $p(x_t|x_{t-1})$ describes such a perturbation where a small amount of noise $\epsilon_t$ is added between two timesteps.
-In other words, as the forward process moves on the chain, more and more noise is added through $p(x_t|x_{t-1})$, and thereby the perturbed sample $x_t$ becomes noisier and noisier.
-Through multiple timesteps, the original distribution $p(x_0)$ is eventually perturbed to a tractable terminal distribution $p(x_T)$, which is usually full of noise \cite{franzese2022much}.
-Since only noise is added through the chain, the forward process does not require any parameters to be trained.
+In other words, as the forward process moves on the chain, more and more noise is added through $p(x_t|x_{t-1})$ and the perturbed sample $x_t$ becomes noisier and noisier.
+Through multiple timesteps, the original distribution $p(x_0)$ is eventually perturbed to a tractable terminal distribution $p(x_T)$, which is usually full of noise.
+Since only noise is added through the chain, the forward process does not have any trainable parameters.
 In particular, the forward process is represented as a chain of forward transitions:

-where $t$ is the timestep, $T$ is the total number of timesteps, $x_0$ is a training sample at $t=0$ and is then perturbed to be $x_T$ after $T$ timesteps, and $p(x_t|x_{t-1})$ is a forward distribution transition between two consecutive time steps.
+where $t$ is the timestep, $T$ is the total number of timesteps, $x_0$ is a training sample at $t=0$ and is then perturbed to be $x_T$ after $T$ timesteps, and $p\left(x_t|x_{t-1}\right)$ is a forward distribution transition between two consecutive time steps.

-The forward process has both similarities and differences with variational autoencoders (VAEs) \cite{kingma2013auto}.
-Similar to VAEs, it usually perturbs $p(x_0)$ to the commonly-used isotropic Gaussian distribution $p(x_T)=\mathcal{N}(0,I)$ as the terminal distribution \cite{prince2023understanding}.
-In contrast to learning an encoder to obtain $p(x_T)$ in VAEs, the forward process has no trainable parameters and only adds noise to $x_0$ for perturbation \cite{ho2020denoising}.

-The reverse process trains a denoising network to recursively remove the noise, as shown in Figure \ref{fig:reverse_process}.
-Instead of removing all noise in a single timestep like GANs \cite{brock2018large}, a denoising network is trained to iteratively remove the noise between two consecutive timesteps.
+\textbf{The reverse process} trains a denoising network to recursively remove the noise, as shown in Fig. \ref{fig:reverse_process}.
+A denoising network is trained to iteratively remove the noise between two consecutive timesteps.
 The reverse process moves backwards on the multi-step chain as $t$ decreases from $T$ to $0$.
-Such iterative noise removal is termed as the reverse transition $p_\theta(x_{t-1}|x_t)$, which is approximated by optimizing the trainable parameters $\theta$ in the denoising network \cite{pang2023calibrating}.
+Such iterative noise removal is termed as the reverse transition $p_\theta(x_{t-1}|x_t)$, which is approximated by optimizing the trainable parameters $\theta$ in the denoising network.
 In particular, the reverse process is formulated as a chain of reverse transitions:

 where $\theta$ is the parameters of the denoising network and $p_\theta(x_{t-1}|x_t)$ is the reverse distribution transition.
 In particular, the reverse process is usually parameterized as:

 where $\mu_\theta(x_t,t)$ and $\Sigma_\theta(x_t,t)$ are, respectively, the Gaussian mean and variance to be estimated by the network $\theta$.